Naggayi-Daphne-Pearl/preview_card/README.md

 # Author
 Github: https://github.com/Naggayi-Daphne-Pearl

-🤝# Contributing
+# Contributing 🤝
 Contributions, issues and feature requests are welcome!
 Feel free to check the issues page.

-#Show your support
+# Show your support
 Give a ⭐️ if you like this project!

-#Acknowledgments
+# Acknowledgments
 This project was originally taken from https://www.google.com/search?q=www.frontendmentor&oq=www.frontendmentor&aqs=chrome..69i57j69i65j69i60l3.952j0j4&sourceid=chrome&ie=UTF-8